-NNU Immigration are specialists across all classes of US visa, including the B1 visa.
+NNU Immigration are specialists across all classes of US visa, including the B1 visa for business visitors.

-With exceptional knowledge and insight into the visa application processes, we advise non-US nationals on available US visa and immigration options, including the B1 visa, providing full support submitting applications to the relevant US authorities.
+With exceptional knowledge and insight into the visa application processes, we advise non-US nationals on available US visa and immigration options, including the B1 visa, providing full support with your application to the US authorities.

 No, the rules are clear that the B1 visa cannot be used for the purposes of carrying out actual labor work or gainful employment.

 The B1 visa can be used in a number of scenarios outside of the exemptions.
 For example, for project scoping, attending conferences or business meetings.